 Talking with someone who has Alzheimer’s or dementia can be challenging.
-Learning a few dementia communication techniques makes it easier to connect with them and enjoy meaningful time together.
+Learning some simple, yet effective dementia communication techniques makes it easier to connect with them and enjoy meaningful time together.
 Superior Senior Care shares 15 tips to help you communicate better with someone who has dementia.

 Living with dementia can be difficult.
 It takes a toll on everyone involved, especially if outside caregiving services aren’t being used.